Willis Creek Slot Canyon | Hike Overview

 Lowlights

-• Canyon may be filled with water, depending on recent weather conditions
+• The canyon may be filled with water, depending on recent weather conditions.

 Our experience